 3. Best for low prices: Weston Stainless Steel Food Mill

-The Weston food mill is a functional and affordable model for no-frills home cooks.
-For just under $40, the Weston includes three grinding discs, one of which has sieve holes that are 8mm wide, making it a great choice for tough, firm foods such as potatoes.
+This food mill from Weston is a functional and affordable model for no-frills home cooks.
+For under $40, the Weston includes three grinding discs, one of which has sieve holes that are 8mm wide, making it a great choice for tough, firm foods such as potatoes.
 Its stainless steel construction also means that it will last a very long time and handle heavy usage.

 Being a budget model, there are some drawbacks.
 The handle’s design makes it uncomfortable to operate for long periods of time, and its overall construction (lack of proper balancing and non-slip handles) means that keeping the mill steady during operation can be a chore.
-Still, for the practical-minded cook on a budget, the Weston remains a solid choice.
+Still, the Weston remains a solid choice for the practical-minded cook on a budget.

 The Rösle has a very low clearance between the blade and sieve, which helps cut down on the time and effort needed to fully mill an ingredient.